API reference / @evolu/common / Evolu/Protocol

 InfiniteUpperBound-

-maxProtocolMessageSizeMaximum size of the entire protocol message (header, messages, and ranges) in bytes (1 MB).
+maxProtocolMessageSizeMaximum size of the entire protocol message in bytes.

 ProtocolErrorCode-